 So far we’ve considered how to prevent the children and pets from escaping your home via the French Doors – but what about the danger posed by slamming?
 Trapped fingers and tails can be especially painful, while doors which are being constantly slammed are unlikely to enjoy long, happy lives.

 French Doors that open outward will create room in the interior of a property, but they’re also at far greater risk from stray gusts of wind.
+Compared to sliding patio doors, and other sliding glass doors, external french doors have an increased risk of breaking.
 What’s required is a means of holding both doors into position.

 French Door Safety Doorstops